Cyriacus: Veneration

-The Tridentine Calendar included the feast day of Cyriacus, Largus and Smaragdus on 8 August as a Semidouble.
+The Tridentine calendar included the feast day of Cyriacus, Largus and Smaragdus on 8 August as a Semidouble.
 In 1955 this rank was lowered to that of Simple.
 The 1962 Calendar, issued together with Pope John XXIII's Roman Missal, the licit private and, under certain conditions, public use of which was authorized by the 2007 motu proprio Summorum Pontificum, reduced their celebration to a Commemoration.
-They are not included in the 1970 reformed Calendar of the Roman Rite liturgy, which was issued under the authority of Pope Paul VI, but, being included, all three, together with Memmia, Juliana and Smaragdus, in the Roman Martyrology, they are recognized saints of the Roman Catholic Church.
+They are not included in the 1970 reformed Calendar of the Roman Rite liturgy, which was issued under the authority of Pope Paul VI, but, being included, all three, together with Memmia, Juliana and Smaragdus, in the Roman Martyrology, they are recognized saints of the Catholic Church.

 Saint Cyriacus is venerated as one of the Fourteen Holy Helpers.

 It is claimed his relics were moved to Santa Maria in Via Lata in Rome, and the abbey of St Cyriaque in Altorf in Alsace.

 The Church of "Saint Cyriacus in the Baths of Diocletian" ("Sanctus Ciriacus in Thermis Diocletiani"), was dedicated to this martyr, a former titulus church.
 The "tituli" were commonly named after their patron, often a lay patron in the early centuries: "Cyriac" in Greek signifies simply "patron."
 This "titulus," to which a cardinal was assigned, whatever its claimed second- or third-century origins, existed certainly in the fifth century, when Marcianus was cardinal priest of the title of S. Ciriaco alle Terme di Diocleziano in 494, at the time of Pope Gelasius I. The titulus was suppressed in 1477 by Pope Sixtus IV in favor of Saints Ciro and Giulitta.
 In 1493, Pope Alexander VI restored the name of S. Ciriaco.
 The title was definitively suppressed in 1587 by Pope Sixtus V, who assigned a titulus of Sts Quirico e Giulitta to Cardinal Ferdinando de' Medici.
 St Cyriacus is the patron saint of the Italian city of Cirié.

 There were monasteries dedicated to St Cyriacus in the now destroyed Arab village of Majdal Yaba in Israel and the existing village of Al-Fasayil near Jericho.
-The residents of both these villages venerated him during the Byzantine era.
+The residents of both these villages venerated him during the Byzantine-era.

 On St Cyriacus' feast day, 8 August 1899, a category four hurricane made landfall on the island of Puerto Rico and was named after him.
 It was known as the Hurricane San Ciriaco.